 Mixed Bull’s Eye Cookies

-Mixed bull’s eye cookies are delicious pastries filled with peach jam and hazelnut cream, two overlapping discs of shortcrust pastry that enclose a creamy and tasty heart.
+The mixed bull’s eye cookies are delicious pastries filled with peach jam and hazelnut cream, two overlapping shortcrust pastry discs that enclose a luscious and creamy heart.

-They are the classic cookies you see in pastry shops, but very simple to make at home, perfect for any occasion starting from breakfast, tea time or dessert, great to enjoy with a nice cup of tea.
+They are the classic cookies seen in pastry shops but very simple to make at home, perfect for any occasion starting from breakfast, snack, or after a meal, excellent to enjoy with a nice cup of tea.

-The classic cookies have a simple round shape, but today they can also be made in different shapes: scalloped, flower, heart, star, etc., depending on occasions and holidays, and they can be filled to taste according to one’s preference.
+The classic cookies have a simple round shape, but today they can also be made in different shapes: scalloped, flower, heart, star, etc., based on occasions and holidays, and can be filled to taste according to personal preferences.

-Bull’s eye cookies are so called because they take their name from their round shape that resembles the calm eyes of an ox, and in the original version, filled with apricot jam and without powdered sugar on top, they also resemble the classic fried egg.
+Bull’s eye cookies are called so because their round shape resembles the placid eyes of an ox and, in the original version, i.e., filled with apricot jam and without icing sugar on top, also resemble the classic fried egg.

-Today I prepared these cookies with mixed fillings using two different cutters, naturally the possible variations are endless, you can fill and decorate the cookies as you prefer.
+Today I prepared these cookies with mixed fillings using two different cutters, naturally, the possible variations are endless, and you can fill and decorate the cookies as you prefer.

 YOU MIGHT ALSO BE INTERESTED IN THESE RECIPES